iDarkAxe/Cub3D/README.md

 ### How to end the game ###

-There is no end, you can just walk around and see the projection in a all the scenario that you can think of.
+There is no end in normal mode, you can just walk around and see the projection in a all the scenario that you can think of.
+In maze mode WITH key-door system, the goal is to find the key and walk the door to finish.
 You can try to create the most intricate design and see the result.

 ## MAP Rules ##